Descriptions of Events

 Night Out on the Town!

-Part of what makes Transgender Week special is it takes place in Provincetown.
+Part of what makes TransWeek special is it takes place in Provincetown.
 Few places are as accepting and affirming as our host city, and here you will be safe, respected, and honored, whatever your gender presentation.
-Fairgoers are encouraged to explore the restaurants, bars, and dance clubs of Provincetown.
-As you plan your dinner reservations for your nights out at the Fair, please try to support our advertisers, who have supported TransWeek in this Participant s Guide and on our website.
-When making your choices, please be sure to tell the wait staff. and manager you saw their ad in this guide.
+We encourage TransWeek attendees to explore the restaurants, bars, and dance clubs of Provincetown.
+As you plan your dinner reservations for your nights out at the TransWeek, please try to support our advertisers, who have supported TransWeek in this Participant’s Guide and on our website.
+When making your choices, please be sure to tell the wait staff and manager you saw their ad in this guide.
 There are a variety of fine restaurants to choose from in all cuisines and price ranges, all within walking distance or, for those wearing sky-high stilettos, a short cab ride from the center of town.
+See page 36 earlier in this guide for more information.

 Workshop:(Couples in Attendance only-split sessions)